BV-BRC/p3_model_reconstruction/README.md

 The bacterial Model Reconstruction Service integrates and augments technologies for genome annotation, construction of gene-protein-reaction (GPR) associations, generation of biomass reactions, reaction network assembly, thermodynamic analysis of reaction reversibility, and model optimization, to generate draft genome-scale metabolic models.
 The service is capable of generating functioning draft metabolic models of an organism starting from an assembled genome sequence.
 Additional information is available in [High-throughput generation, optimization and analysis of genome-scale metabolic models](https://www.nature.com/nbt/journal/v28/n9/full/nbt.1672.html).

+This service is no longer supported on the BV-BRC website.

 ## About this module